 2.2.2 Pause, Stop, Hide Opens In A New Window - Background video can be distracting, especially if content is placed over it.

 prefers-reduced-motion media query.

-2.3.3 Animation from Interactions Opens In A New Window - Remove animations when the "reduce motion" setting is activated.
-If an animation is necessary to communicate meaning for a concept, slow its duration down.
+2.3.3 Animation from Interactions Opens In A New Window - Remove animations when the “reduce motion” setting is activated.
+If an animation is necessary to communicate meaning for a concept, slow down its duration.

 Check the contrast for all normal-sized text.